 If you pray daily about having faith and strength as Jesus instructed, then you can be sure that God will hear that prayer according to his will.
 In response, he will direct you just as he did the servants in the Bible who wanted the same thing.
 You will be put in sometimes uncomfortable situations like they were which require you to be bold and radical at times, and to be inactive or meek at other times; the whole gamut.
 This will prepare you for all situations including the coming crisis of decision over leaving your home country early enough to escape the Mark of the Beast.

 The Mark of the Beast is going to be far more irresistible than most Christians can imagine.
 But the solution to its challenge is not to get distracted today with trying to figure out exactly what it is in advance.
 Even if you did figure that out, it would do you no good.
 If you see the mark, it will already be too late to escape it with your life intact.

-The proper escape will instead require faith and proactive, radical action.
+The proper escape plan will instead require faith and proactive, radical action.
 Unfortunately, as Jesus insinuated, faith will be a rare trait in the end times (Lk 18:8).
 Further, you do not learn bold and radical action by just going to church every Sunday and listening to your pastor.
 The answer is to follow Jesus' advice to stay awake and to pray daily for strength to escape what is coming (Lk 21:36).
 God will be sure to answer that prayer by guiding your life so that you get the experiences and information which will develop the faith and radical streak you will need when the time comes.
 What's more, these two things will help you to serve God and shine your light even better every day along the way, just like the faithful maverick Jesus did.